-Kidneys are a pair of organs that are located on either side of the spine, each about a size of a fist.
-The kidneys help in purifying blood by removing toxins, waste materials and excess fluids from the human body.
+Kidneys are a pair of organs that are located on either side of the spine, each about the size of a fist.
+The kidneys help in purifying the blood by removing toxins, waste materials and excess fluids from the human body.
 Disorders and dysfunctions of the kidney can lead to severe and often fatal consequences.
 When the kidneys stop functioning as they are supposed to, dialysis is performed to resume normal functioning in the body.

 Peritoneal Dialysis, on the other hand, is a type of treatment which involves implanting a catheter in the stomach.
 During the procedure, a fluid called dialysate flows into the abdomen that absorbs all the waste material, which is consequently drained out of the body.

-You may need a dialysis if:
+You may need dialysis if:

 Related Tip: 4 Types of Kidney Stones and Their Common Symptoms